-This Kit is available for rent at a cost of \$25 per term (\$50 for both semesters).
-You are responsible for cleaning all items and returning to the housing office upon check-out.
+A kitchen mess kit is available for rent at a cost of \$25 per Semester. (\$50.00 for both) You are responsible for cleaning all items and returning to the Student Housing office upon check-out.

 NO FRIDGE OR SMALL APPLIANCE POLICY